SumiSastri/dev-blogs/docs/version-control/part1-what-is-version-control.md

 ---

-# What is a version control system in software engineering?
+# What is a version control system and why do we need it?

 From the writing of code, to the final shipping of a feature to users, a code writer will experiment with different approaches to make the code work.